 If you are over the age of 65, your treatment and care decisions may require different considerations than for younger women.
 Research indicates that senior women with breast cancer experience distinct challenges in the healthcare system.
 Many elderly women often delay reporting, or underreport symptoms and signs of breast cancer to their healthcare provider, which can lead to cancer being diagnosed at a more advanced stage.

-Many senior women are affected by multiple disorders or diseases at the same time, in addition to breast cancer.
+Many seniors are affected by multiple disorders or diseases at the same time, in addition to breast cancer.
 Treatments for other disorders can impact your choices in breast cancer treatment and care as well.
 Senior women also face challenges with under treatment.
 Senior women are not always presented with the same treatment options as younger women because it is assumed that they will benefit less due to their age, despite studies showing that this is not true.
 It is important to discuss all of your options carefully with your healthcare team.

 Senior women are also underrepresented in clinical trial research for breast cancer, leading to a limited knowledge base on how breast cancer should be treated and managed in elderly women.
 Researchers have speculated that many senior women are not informed of available clinical trials or are excluded for available trials due to toxicity profiles.
 If you are interested in learning more about clinical trials, please visit the Clinical Trials section.